jordanestenanderson/esten.github.io/_projects/commonwealth-walkway.md

 			--><div class="bustout-content">
 				<div class="bustout-inner">
 					<h2>Start Anywhere</h2>
-					<p>Utilizing the Google Maps API and geofencing, users can stop and start their journey seamlessly no matter where they enter the walkway.</p>
+					<p>Utilizing the Google Maps API and geofencing, users can stop and start their journey seamlessly no matter where they entered the walkway.</p>
 				</div>
 			</div>
 		</div>